 What is Alpha?

-Alpha is a measure of the performance of an investment as compared to a suitable market index, such as the S&P 500.
+Alpha is a measure of the performance of an investment as compared to a suitable benchmark index, such as the S&P 500.
 An alpha of one (the baseline value is zero) shows that the return on the investment during a specified time frame outperformed the overall market average by 1%.
 A negative alpha number reflects an investment that is underperforming as compared to the market average.

 A positive alpha of 5 (+5) means that the portfolio’s return exceeded the benchmark index’s performance by 5%.
 An alpha of negative 5 (-5) indicates that the portfolio underperformed the benchmark index by 5%.
 An alpha of zero means that the investment earned a return that matched the overall market return, as reflected by the selected benchmark index.

-The alpha of a portfolio is the excess return it produces compared to the index.
+The alpha of a portfolio is the excess return it produces compared to a benchmark index.
 Investors in mutual funds or ETFs often look for a fund with a high alpha in hopes of getting a superior return on investment (ROI).

 The alpha ratio is often used along with the beta coefficient, which is a measure of the volatility of an investment.
 The two ratios are both used in the Capital Assets Pricing Model (CAPM) to analyze a portfolio of investments and assess its theoretical performance.

 Origin of Alpha

 The concept of alpha originated from the introduction of weighted index funds, which attempt to replicate the performance of the entire market and assign an equivalent weight to each area of investment.
 This development as an investing strategy created a new standard of performance.